-Motive The inducement, cause, or reason, why a thing is done.
+The inducement, cause, or reason, why a thing is done.
 "Motive" and "intent" are not identical, and an intent may exist where a motive is wanting.
-Motive is the moving power which impels to action for a definite result; intent is the purpose to use a particular means to effect such result.
-Moulage A cast used to preserve evidence as of a tire track, footprint.
+Motive is the moving power which impels to action for a definite result; intent is the purpose to use a particular means to affect such result.